noshitsherlock/umbraco-angular/README.md

 }
 ```

 Also allow CORS.
 This need to be modified if you wan't to allow any other hosts than localhost.
+If you use xdomain (described below), you don't have to configure this for specific hosts since configuring xdomain takes care of that for you.

 **/Services/AllowCrossSiteJsonAttribute.cs**
 ```c#